AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The option to select all the items in a list is not working on the rollout page (NPR-37443).

-* Scheduled activation of pages logs error (NPR-37417).
+* Scheduled activation of multiple pages results in opening a new JCR session for `wcm-workflow-service` user (NPR-37417).

 * Move operation on folders in the Sites console is failing with an error message "Failed to retrieve launches information for selected item”(NPR-37340).